google-research/flood-forecasting/docs/source/usage/config.rst

 -  ``initial_forget_bias``: Initial value of the forget gate bias.

--  ``use_xavier_init``: Whether to use `torch.nn.init.xavier_uniform_` for FC networks, LSTMs, etc, instead of a plain uniform or constant initial weights.
+-  ``use_advanced_init``: Whether to use xavier as initial weights for FC networks, LSTMs, etc.
    Default is False.

 -  ``output_dropout``: Dropout applied to the output of the LSTM